Omron BP652 Review – The Blood Pressure Monitor For Your Next Trip!

 This setting turns off the Heart Guide Indicator completely and will allow you to take a reading even if you are not correctly positioned.

-Since the Heart Guide Technology is a driving factor for purchasing this monitor over other models, we recommend using the ON2 setting as described above to take full advantage of this nifty feature.
+Since the Omron Heart Guide Technology is a driving factor for purchasing this Omron 7 Series Wrist Blood Pressure Monitor over other models, we recommend using the ON2 setting as described above to take full advantage of this nifty feature.

 Additional Health and Accuracy Indicators

-In addition to the handy Heart Guide Technology, there are a few other features this monitor provides that you should know about.
+In addition to the handy Omron Heart Guide Technology, there are a few other features this Omron 7 Series Wrist Blood Pressure Monitor provides that you should know about.

 Irregular Heartbeat Indicator - Provides Critical Health Information

-The first is the Irregular Heartbeat Symbol, which is displayed on the right side of the screen near the top, and is shown when there are multiple instances of irregular heartbeats detected by the monitor during measurement.
+The first is the Irregular Heartbeat Symbol, which is displayed on the right side of the screen near the top, and is shown when there are multiple instances of irregular heartbeats detected by the Omron 7 Series Wrist Blood Pressure Monitor during measurement.